Sherif-khaled/git-demo/README.md

 1- Tracking the changes and updates.
 We are able to see who made which changes.
 Git also provides when and why a change was made.
 2- Allowing to work collaboratively.
 Software development projects usually require many people to work together.
 Git provides the developers with a systematic way of doing that.
 Thus, the developers focus on the project instead of extensive communication sessions between the other developers.

+# What is difference between local & remote repository?
+How to connect local to remote?

+- **Local repository**
+A local repository is a copy of the entire project’s history and codebase that resides on a developer’s machine.
+When a developer initializes a local repository, Git sets up the necessary infrastructure to track changes, branches, and commits within the project.
+- **Remote repository**
+A remote repository, as the name suggests, is a repository hosted on a remote server or a code hosting platform like GitHub, GitLab, or Bitbucket.
+Remote repositories serve as a central hub where developers can collaborate and share their work with others.
+When working with a remote repository, developers can push their local commits to the remote server and pull the latest changes made by other team members.

 # What is github?
 - **GitHub** is a web-based platform that provides hosting for version control using Git.
 It is a subsidiary of Microsoft, and it offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its own features.
 GitHub is a very popular platform for developers to share and collaborate on projects, and it is also used for hosting open-source projects.